-The Overland Track is regularly quoted as the best multi-day hike in Australia.
-After my 8 days on the trail who am I to argue.
-It’s crowded at times, the weather can be questionable if not dangerous and there’s lots of boardwalks.
+Hiking the Overland Track is regularly quoted as the best multi-day hike in Australia.
+After spending 8 days bushwalking the Overland Track, who am I to argue.

 Day 1 Overland Track

 I took the steep ascent to Marions lookout and kept going till I made it to Kitchen Hut.
-While there I met Valerie and Sonia, they arrived a day earlier than me and set off in the morning to climb Cradle Mountain at a more leisurely pace.
-After greetings I stored my 20kg backpack in the hut to prevent the cunning Currawongs from raiding my food stores.
+While there I met Valerie and Sonia.
+Valerie was a keen bicycle traveler like myself and she had stayed with me in my home town of Darwin several months earlier.
+They arrived a day earlier than me and set off in the morning to climb Cradle Mountain at a more leisurely pace.
+After greetings I stored my 20kg backpack in the nearby hut to prevent the cunning Currawongs from raiding my food stores.
 They have learned that all backpacks have food and they have become skilled at opening zippers.

 The climb to Cradle mountain didn’t take too long and I was greeted with a 360 degree views.
 I will let the photos below replace the thousand words that I could use to describe the views of the highlands.
 After time of self reflection and a start to the trip that promised only good things I descended and made it to the Waterfall Valley Hut, my first camp for the night.
 Although I carried a tent I chose to stay in the hut and socialise with the others.

 After a rather sleepless night due in part to my lack of earplugs we set off early to climb the dominating Barn Bluff which towers above the campsite and was a 7km round trip.
 The weather forecast for the next couple of days dictated our hiking plans.
 There was a low pressure trough approaching in a day or two and any side trips to the peaks would have to happen now while the weather was calm and still.